 Take cyber risks, for example.
-Let’s say hypothetically you’re a doctor who has a practice which stores sensitive data digitally, including patient information, diagnoses or X-ray images etc. If your practice comes under cyber attack, you can suffer enormous damage.
+Let’s say hypothetically you’re a doctor who has a practice that stores sensitive data digitally, including patient information, diagnoses, or X-ray images etc. If your practice comes under cyber attack, you can suffer enormous damage.
 Even your diagnostic equipment is not immune.
-It’s easy to see how cyber insurance makes sense for most doctors as it extends the protection provided by the compulsory insurance.
+It’s easy to see how cyber insurance makes sense for most doctors as it extends the protection provided by compulsory insurance.

 Another supplement to compulsory insurance for the self-employed is contents insurance.
 Among other things, it protects your business equipment against destruction and burglary.

 Even if you start a business that doesn’t require compulsory insurance for the self-employed, it makes sense to take out cover.
 From the very beginning, you should protect the specific risks of your business.
 After all, every activity involves risks.
 If there is no compulsory professional or public liability insurance, you should still take care of the necessary insurance cover as a founder – ideally with a specialist insurer.

 For example, there is no professional and public liability insurance obligation for an IT service provider.
 However, if you are planning to form an IT business, you should be aware of the professional risks.
 You are liable for errors that occur in the course of your work.
 If, for example, you make a programming error that causes considerable financial damage, you may be liable for high claims for damages.

 Of course, mistakes can happen in most other professions too.
 Whether you are a craftsman, retailer or management consultant – when forming a business, prospective self-employed persons and Freiberufler should include professional liability insurance in their business plan.
 The same applies to business liability insurance, which covers property damage and personal injury if these occur in the course of your work.